 The Senior Essay (or “BA Essay”) is one of the requirements for students admitted to the Intensive Major.
 Standard majors and Philosophy and Allied Fields majors may also apply to write an essay.
 Note that all majors will be required to meet with the Assistant to the Director of Undergraduate Studies Tyler Zimmer at the end of their third year to review their program of study and discuss the possibility of writing the senior essay.
 All preliminary questions should be addressed to Prof. Zimmer as well.

-Students writing a BA essay will have the supervision of two departmental faculty: the Director of Undergraduate Studies (who generally leads the Senior Seminar) as well as the primary faculty advisor to the project.
+Students writing a BA essay will have the supervision of two departmental faculty: the preceptor of the Senior Seminar, as well as the primary faculty advisor to the project.
 Students may write their senior essay on any topic in philosophy they choose, provided they can secure the agreement of a departmental faculty member to supervise their work.
 In recent years, topics have included omniscience and free will, the expression of emotion in music, Aristotle's ethics, the nature of coercion, Wittgenstein's legacy, the idea of authenticity, the philosophy of Michel Foucault, the role of context in shaping linguistic meaning, Kierkegaard on irony, and dualism about the mental.
-The BA essay should be between 15 and 25 pages long.
+The BA essay should be between 15 and 30 pages long.

 The Senior Seminar serves as a forum in which BA essay writers gather for presentation and mutual criticism of their work in progress.
-The course, under the supervision of the Director of Undergraduate Studies (or sometimes another faculty member) and graduate student preceptors, meets the entire academic year.
+The course, under the supervision of the Director of Undergraduate Studies, and graduate student preceptors, meets the entire academic year.
 Participation in all three quarters is required for all senior essay writers.

 Academic Honors and Awards